 The concept of Space Bridges, was an early form telecommunication between two geographic location, that was implemented between the USA and Soviet Union in the early 1980’s.
-It reminds much of today’s video conference, with the different being that we today use the internet.
+It was much like today’s video conferences, with the different being that we today use the internet.

-During 2021, we will organize the new version of the BUP space bridge, version 2.0.
-This time we will connect two universities in the region at the time, with you having the possibility participate from wherever you might be.
-All you need is an internet connection!
+During 2021, the BUP organized the new version of the BUP space bridge, version 2.0.
+This time we connected two universities in the region at the time and all BUP colleagues had the possibility participate from wherever they were.

 Sessions that have been held

 Our “Space Bridges 2.0” series concludes with a fascinating event investigating the relationship between democracy, climate change and sustainability.
 This question is not only important but extremely topical.

 This event is hosted by Łodz University of Technology and features leading experts from the Baltic Sea Region.
 It represents the Polish contribution to the Space Bridge series celebrating 30 years of the BUP.

 Green spaces in times of an increasing urbanization: On the challenges of making sustainable cities

 In this session of the seminar series “Space Bridges 2.0” our focus will be on green spaces in times of an increasing urbanization.
 It discusses the challenges of making cities more sustainable from a planning and governance perspective.

 These presentations represent the Estonian contribution to the BUP's 2021 Space Bridges 2.0 Series celebrating 30 years of the BUP.